standfast/Translate/README.md

 translate
 =========

-a translation plugin for sublime text 2
+a translation plugin for sublime text 2.

+by laputa